 3. Magnetic Insole®Unisex Deodorization Acupressure Insoles for Neuropathy

-The acupressure Insoles from Magnetic Insole are perfect for individuals who undergo Neuropathy, whose feet tend to become without sensation and have Pins and unprovoked.
+The acupressure Insoles from Magnetic Insole are perfect for individuals who undergo Neuropathy, whose feet tend to become without sensation and have Pins unprovoked.

-The Copper mixture aids in keeping your feet dry and odor-free, with uncontaminated and healing properties.
+The Acupressure points and magnets rouse blood circulation and prevent exhaustion and numbness.
+The Copper mixture aids in keeping your feet dry and odour-free, with uncontaminated and healing properties.
+The design offers good cushioning and support.

 4. Spenco Medics Plastazote Diabetic Insoles